viviana-caceres/GW-mode-fits-interactive/README.md

 ## Contents

 - `index.html` – Main interactive interface
-- `style.css` – Custom styling
-- `plot.js` – JavaScript for rendering plots
-- `data/` – Contains JSON/CSV data used in the visualizations
+- `3d_plots/` – Contains HTML plots used in the interface.
-- `README.md` – This file
+- `README.md` – This file.

 ---